Psychoanalytic Grand Rounds at Stanford 2012 - 2013

 This lecture addresses the complexity of Mind-Body connection.
 The term “psychosomatic,” though used frequently to describe a variety of ailments, does not have a clear definition.
 Psychosomatic illnesses have been defined as illnesses where emotional issues play a significant part in their initial onset or their continuation.
 Psychosomatic illness (chronic pain hypochondria etc) is connected with an aftershock of a very early trauma with the mother that occurs before the body and the mind are delineated.
 This talk takes a brief excursion into the relationship of trauma and psychosomatics, exploring trauma as the etiology of psychosomatic illness.

 Participants will be able to:

-- Participants will be able to describe at least two clinical features of sadomasochistic transference-countertransference.
+- Participants will be familiar with and able to describe the concept of the stimulus barrier.

 The San Francisco Center for Psychoanalysis is accredited by the Institute for Medical Quality/California Medical Association (IMQ/CMA) to provide continuing medical education for physicians.
 The San Francisco Center for Psychoanalysis takes responsibility for the content, quality and scientific integrity of this CME activity.

 PHYSICIANS: The San Francisco Center for Psychoanalysis designates this educational activity for a maximum of 1.25 credits as listed for each individual program, AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 This credit may also be applied to the CMA Certification in Continuing Medical Education.